Sussex Community NHS Foundation Trust

 Band 6

-Job summary Are you looking for an opportunity to join a leading foundation trust with a forward thinking HCP service in West Sussex?
+Are you looking for an opportunity to join a leading foundation trust with a forward thinking HCP service in West Sussex?

 We're looking for enthusiastic, innovative and motivated Specialist Community Public Health Nurses (SCPHN) Health Visitors to join our 0-5 Healthy Child Programme teams in West Sussex.
-We have full and part time vacancies in
+We have full and part time vacancies in Crawley and we are open to flexible working patterns.

-returning to practice?
+Are you a School Nurse who would like to complete the additional field of Practice.?
+We can support you to complete this transition course.
+Are you thinking of returning to practice?
 If you're a qualified SCPHN looking to return to practice and live in Sussex, we want to hear from you!
 We can offer a flexible programme of Return to Practice meeting NMC requirements and are interested in hearing from applicants to discuss individual needs.
-For more information, please contact our Healthy Child Programme Practice Educator team at
+For more information, please contact our Healthy Child Programme Practice Educator team at [email protected].

-Main duties of the job Our Healthy Child Programme teams offer a proactive approach to delivering the Healthy Child Programme, working in partnership with school nurses, early help staff at children and family centres and multi-agency teams to deliver the best outcomes for children.
+Our Healthy Child Programme teams offer a proactive approach to delivering the Healthy Child Programme, working in partnership with school nurses, early help staff at children and family centres and multi-agency teams to deliver the best outcomes for children.

-About us Our service in West Sussex has achieved full Unicef UK Baby Friendly accreditation and we recently received the Unicef UK Baby Friendly Gold Award.
+Our service in West Sussex has achieved full Unicef UK Baby Friendly accreditation and we recently received the Unicef UK Baby Friendly Gold Award.
 Staff joining our team receive two days' infant feeding training, along with promotional guides training and speech and language training.

 Sussex Community NHS Foundation Trust (SCFT) is the largest community healthcare provider in Sussex.